Trader’s Guide to the Toronto Stock Exchange

 The Companies Listed on the Toronto Stock Exchange

-There are around 1500 companies listed on the Toronto Stock Exchange from 7 different sectors including:
+There are around 1,500 companies listed on the Toronto Stock Exchange from seven different sectors:

 - Clean technology

-The Toronto Stock Exchange is also home to all of Canada’s 5 main commercial banks, the Bank of Montreal, the Canadian Imperial Bank of Commerce, the Bank of Nova Scotia, the Toronto Dominion Bank and the Royal Bank of Canada, and this makes the exchange the country’s centre for banking.
-Some of the best known companies that list on the TSX include:
+The Toronto Stock Exchange is also home to all of Canada’s five main commercial banks: the Bank of Montreal, the Canadian Imperial Bank of Commerce, the Bank of Nova Scotia, the Toronto Dominion Bank, and the Royal Bank of Canada; and this makes the exchange the country’s centre for banking.
+Some of the best-known companies that list on the TSX include the following:

 - Royal Bank of Canada